buildstream-migration/bst-plugins-experimental/README.rst

 BuildStream Plugins
 *******************

-A collection of plugins for the BuildStream project that are too specific or prone to change for inclusion in the main repository.
+A collection of plugins for the BuildStream project.

 How to use this repo
 ====================